userdw/RaspberryPi_3_Starter_Kit/README.md

  * Open config.txt file in the micro sd card using editor software  like notepad++ or others
  * Find the script like "#hdmi_force_hotplug=1" and change it to  "hdmi_force_hotplug=1", delete the "#" sign
  * Find the script like "#hdmi_drive=2" and change it to  "hdmi_drive=2", delete the "#" sign
 * Save the file then install micro sd card to raspberry pi 3, if there isn't wrong configuration then raspberry pi 3 should be booting    with graphical interface
+* After raspberry pi 3 has turned on then you must edit the configuration for ip address for ethernet using comannd prompt editor,        press "Ctrl" + "Alt" +"T" simultaneously
+* Then type and run this command "sudo nano ~/.bashrc" in editor window

 <img src="/images/sudo nano bashrc.PNG" height="400">

+* Then type "sudo ifconfig eth0 192.18.10.250 netmask 255.255.255.0" at the ending line of script

 <img src="/images/sudo nano bashrc2.PNG" height="400">

+* Then save the file, press "Ctrl" + "x" simulatneously
+* Then press "y" then enter
+* After the configuration script has been saved, check the ip configuration with this command "ifconfig eth0"

 <img src="/images/ifconfig eth0.PNG" height="400">